For information on renting bikes, please see our Bicycle Rentals page.

 Selling safe, reliable used bikes is an important part of what we do, but our mission is to "help people use bicycles."
 So please look over all the information here, and we'll be glad to help you find a bike that fits your needs: if it's not a used bike from us, we'll direct you to a good, local, new-bike shop or another bike co-op that can help.

-We also sell all kinds of used parts, wheels (except 700 and 27" sizes), and frames; and accessories like clothing, lights and computers, for about half of what they cost new.
-We try to keep them organized, but be prepared to spend the time to find your own items.
+We also sell all kinds of used parts, wheels, and frames; and accessories like clothing, lights and computers, for about half of what they cost new.

 We stock a very limited selection of new repair parts like tires, brake pads, and chains; and and accessories like lights, racks, and fenders.
-Our prices for these are about the same as at any bike shop, with discounts for OCBC members.
-We can order new stuff we don't stock, but urge you to patronize your local bike shop.
+Our prices for these are about the same as at any bike shop with discounts for OCBC members.
+We can order new items which we don't stock, but urge you to patronize your local bike shop whenever possible.

 How we operate

 First, understand that OCBC is mostly staffed by volunteers; and our employees' main job is helping our volunteers and members, so we appreciate your patience when you visit.

 Second, OCBC is not primarily a retail bike shop: we sell repaired bikes because we do bike-repair education, and we want to get as many bikes back on the road as possible.
 Other programs take up most of our time, though, so we are only able to sell bikes during our retail hours (listed to the right), and only the ones we have finished repairing.

 Here are a few details that it will save your time to know and help you find the right bike: